The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

 \subsubsection{PL1 + cPL2 + $\gamma_{\rm ext}$}

 In this model class, G1 is described by a singular PL profile, while G2 is parametrized as a cored PL profile.
-Galaxies that are part of clusters often exhibit a core, while for isolated field galaxies a core is not common.
-An additional external shear component is necessary to reproduce the observed image multiplicity as the PL1 + cPL2 model class predicts always an additional image.
-By adding a core to the mass distribution of G2, the saddle point of the fifth image merges with the maximum of G2.
-In Fig.~\ref{fig:g2core_srcpos}, we plot the Fermat potential of two non-candidate and one candidate model, that is, before and after merging of the saddle with the maximum.
-The difference between candidate and non-candidate is also evident in the source position with respect to the caustic curves in the source plane: as the radial caustic shrinks and changes in shape, the source crosses the radial caustic into the shaded green region, and the image multiplicity of this model changes.
-Furthermore, the Fermat potential is flattened in the vicinity of the vanished image.
+Galaxies that are part of clusters often exhibit a core, while a core is not common for isolated field galaxies.
+An additional external shear component is necessary to reproduce the observed image multiplicity, as the PL1 + cPL2 model class always predicts an additional image.
+By adding a core to the mass distribution of G2, the saddle point of image E merges with the maximum of G2.
+In Fig.~\ref{fig:g2core_srcpos}, we plot the Fermat potential of two noncandidate and one candidate model; that is, before and after merging of the saddle with the maximum.
+The difference between candidate and noncandidate is also evident in the source position with respect to the caustic curves in the source plane: as the radial caustic shrinks and changes in shape, the source crosses the radial caustic into the shaded green region, and the image multiplicity of this model changes.\footnote{The predicted image near the center of G1 is highly demagnified given its singular mass profile at the center.
+For stability in numerical computations, we cannot have a singularity in the mass profile, and have therefore a softening radius of $(10^{-4})\arcsec$, which generates a central image that is highly demagnified.} Furthermore, the Fermat potential is flattened in the vicinity of the vanished image.